UMESH-042/BOOK_FINDER/README.md

 - **useBookDetails**: Handles book and author details fetching
 - **useDebounce**: Implements search input debouncing

-## 🌐 SEO

-The application is SEO-optimized using React Helmet Async, including:
-- Dynamic page titles and meta descriptions
-- Open Graph tags for social sharing
-- Twitter Card meta tags
-- Canonical URLs
-- Proper heading hierarchy

 ## 📱 Responsive Design

 BookFinder is fully responsive and works great on:
 - 📱 Mobile devices
 - 💻 Tablets
 - 🖥️ Desktop computers

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments